 For non-personal use of many PMI articles, papers, and publications, you can obtain permission instantly using the Copyright Clearance Center (CCC) Republication Service at Copyright.com.
 Use the search bar in the upper right of CCC's site to check if the material you need can be granted by this service.
 CCC REPUBLICATION SERVICE

 For standards content including A Guide to the Project Management Body of Knowledge (PMBOK® Guide), use our permissions request form.
 In some cases, a fee will apply.
 USE PERMISSIONS FORM

-PMI chapters and Registered Education Providers (R.E.P.s) automatically have permission for some uses as outlined in the Chapter Manual and R.E.P.
-Application and Agreement.
+PMI chapters and Authorized Training Partners automatically have permission for some uses as outlined in the Chapter Manual and Authorized Training Partner Application and Agreement.
 For all other uses, you must apply for permission.

 PMI authors wanting to reuse their work must apply for permission; we will not withhold it unreasonably or require a fee.

 Commonly Requested Permissions